 - third party, fire and theft – as well as third-party insurance, you also benefit from cover if your car is broken into, stolen or set on fire

-- comprehensive – the most expensive level, you get cover for pretty much most things, like all of the above plus damage and medical expenses, but this can differ between insurers
+- comprehensive – the most expensive level, you get cover for the things listed above as well as any damage to your own vehicle if an accident is your fault, and medical expenses, but this can differ between insurers

 Remember, you can opt for higher levels of cover for certain cars whilst still benefiting from a multi car insurance discount.

 Just like with other car insurance policies, you’re usually covered for one year.
 When that year is over, your policy will either be renewed, or you can shop around for a new one.
-Since it is a legal requirement for drivers in the UK to have car insurance, most policies tend to auto-renew unless you specifically tell your provider that you want to switch.
-Remember, that just because your policy is auto-renewing, it doesn’t mean that you’ll be paying exactly the same amount and be covered for the same stuff.
-Even if you are, it may no longer be the best deal on the market – so you should shop around.
+Since it is a legal requirement for drivers in the UK to have car insurance, most policies tend to auto-renew unless you specifically tell your provider that you want to switch ahead of time.
+Remember, that just because your policy is auto-renewing, it doesn’t mean that you’ll be paying exactly the same amount and receive exactly the same cover.
+Even if you are, it may no longer be the best deal on the market – so you should always shop around.

 Am I eligible for multicar insurance?

-If you live with one or more people, (whether that be friends or family), you're probably eligible for multicar insurance.
-It can be an ideal option for households that have more than one car, or someone who drives more than one car on a regular basis.
+If you live with one or more people, (whether that be friends or family) and have more than one car between you, you're probably eligible for multi car insurance.
+It can also be an ideal option someone who drives more than one car on a regular basis.

 There are some eligibility factors that you need to consider, though.
 For instance, there is usually a maximum of six cars that can be on a single policy.
 However, this does differ from one insurer to the next – you may be able to find a specialist one if you want to insure more cars.
-In many cases, you also need to be living at the same address.
+In many cases, you also need to be living at the same address as each vehicle is registered to.
 Although, some providers allow you to add university students who have a separate term-time address, as long as their home address is the same as the one on the policy document.